HTTuong/Country-Site/README.md

 ## Introduction

--   This site will provide people with brief information about many countries including region, population, popular langguages in that country and so on.
+-   This site will provide people with brief information about many countries including region, population, popular languages in that country and so on.

 ## Product Demo